KKassim/bookmark_manager/README.md

 > - So that I can save a website
 > - I would like to add the site's address and title to bookmark manager

+- When updating files this will mess with the test formulated in rspec therefore to overcome this.
+I have set up a test database that will reset upon each test.

 ## User Story #3
 > - As a user
 > - So I can remove bookmarks I no longer need